Spectre#

 This is of course unless you use the safe wrappers around those functions, that use preconds, invariants, etc…, or if you use simpler functions altogether.
 There is no need, for example, to “trust” a simple print, since, unless there’s a severe OOM error, it won’t fail.
 Thus, we mark it as safe in the standard library.

-If we don’t want the trust keyword to appear everywhere in our code, and if you’re hell-bent on writing unsafe, non-contract based code, you can do so, but you must mark the function return type (which is compulsory) with !
+If we don’t want the trust keyword to appear everywhere in our code, and if you’re hell-bent on writing unsafe, non-contract-reliant code, you can do so, but you must mark the function return type (which is compulsory) with !.

 For example: